saxanws/interview-react-github_repo_and_orgs/README.md

 project locally.
 Once you have completed your work send an email to the team member who do the project introduction letting them know you are ready for review.

+## Evaluation

+Your work will be evaluated for functional completeness based on the above stated goal.
+Additionally it will be reviewed with the following criteria in mind:

+* Project structure
+* Workflow practices
+* Implementatio choices

+A follow-up code review will be provided after the project is submitted where the candidate will be asked to provide any insights regarding their choices and practices.

 ## Bonus (don't need to be in the below specific order)

 * Add an indicator when information is loading